OfficeDev/outlook-dev-docs/docs/rest/terms-of-use.md

 ms.date: 07/05/2018
 ms.author: jasonjoh
 ---
-# Outlook REST APIs terms of use
+# Microsoft API terms of use

 Thank you for developing with Microsoft!